The UK aid response to global health threats

 - The government should ensure that DFID has sufficient capacity in place to coordinate UK global health security programmes and influencing activities in priority countries, including around the objective of strengthening national health systems.

 - DFID and the Department of Health should work together to prioritise learning on global health threats across government, overseeing the development of a broad evaluation and learning framework, regular reviews of what works (and represents good value for money) across global health security programmes, and a shared approach to the training and development of health advisors.

 The government publishes a response to all ICAI reviews.
-The government will publish a response in due course.
+You can read the government response to ICAI’s review online.